picandocodigo/ci_uy/README.md

  => "13082956"
  ```

-Once the gem is installed in your system, you can also use 'ci_uy'
+🇺🇾 Una vez instalada en el sistema, también se puede usar el comando `ci_uy` desde la línea de comando:

-from the command line:
+🇬🇧 Once the gem is installed in your system, you can also use the `ci_uy` command from the command line:

 ```bash
 $ gem install ci_uy-0.0.6.gem